 You may not expect there to be a surf scene in landlocked Colorado, but the Arkansas river in Buena Vista is home to some rideable waves, thanks to “water flowing quickly downstream over a drop in elevation,” according to National Geographic.
 Abutting two popular surf waves in this small town is the boutique property, Surf Hotel.
 The design in each the rooms is an elegant blend of classic European styles and Rocky-Mountain inspired aesthetic—think, stone fireplaces alongside polished hardwood floors and modern, brass accent pieces; Americana-esque rocking chairs painted a chic, modern black.
 Riverview rooms include petite balconies perfect for watching the action while enjoying a morning cup of coffee.
 But if you aren’t able to score one, worry not—the hotel’s restaurant and bar is an equally lovely place from which to enjoy the views.

 Billed as “a community for the modern adventurer,” Gravity Haus is part design-driven hotel, part membership club, and part outdoor hijinks HQ.
-Other outposts have sprouted up in Winter Park and Breckenridge, but Gravity Haus Vail has the best location, in the thick of Vail Village near Gondola One.
+Other outposts have sprouted up in Winter Park, Steamboat Springs, and Breckenridge, but Gravity Haus Vail has the best location, in the thick of Vail Village near Gondola One.

 This little hotel has big amenities, like ski and board storage, outdoor and indoor hot tubs, a massive, Peloton bike-filled gym, and a slightly ritzy bar-restaurant.
 Its 22 rooms are refreshingly urban in a town where they’re too often dripping in Alpine swank, and they offer configurations for families via separate bunk rooms.
 And with earth-friendly, chemical-free linens, blankets, and mattresses, you can feel good about where you’re laying your head.